planetarian/TsunKitQuests/README.md

 # TsunKitQuests
 Quest data for the TsunKit quest tracker.

-Adapted from the quest data maintained by https://github.com/kcwikizh
+Originally adapted from the old quest data formerly maintained by https://github.com/kcwikizh

 All edits accepted within the quest tracker will be committed here automatically.